-- 1. VGA port: This port is for a VGA monitor or other VGA-compatible devices. - Dedicated Management LAN port (DM_LAN1): This RJ-45 port functions only when you enable the ASMB11 Management card. - 3.
-USB 3.2 Gen 2 ports: These USB ports are available for connecting USB devices. - LAN ports: These ports allows Gigabit connection to a Local Area Network (LAN) through a network hub. - 5.
-Power Button: Press this button to turn the system on or off. - 6.
-USB 2.0 ports: These USB ports are available for connecting USB devices.
+- 1. VGA port: This port is for a VGA monitor or other VGA-compatible devices. - 2.
+Dedicated Management LAN port (DM_LAN1): This RJ-45 port functions only when you enable the ASMB11 Management card. - 3.
+LAN ports: These ports allows Gigabit connection to a Local Area Network (LAN) through a network hub. - 4.
+USB 3.2 Gen 2 ports: These USB ports are available for connecting USB devices. - Q-Code LED: The Q-Code LED provides a 2-digit display that shows the status of your system.
+Refer to the Q-Code table of this user guide for more information about the 2-digit codes. - 6.
+Power Button: Press this button to turn the system on or off. - 7.
+USB 3.2 Gen 2 ports: These USB ports are available for connecting USB devices.

-Intel® I210-AT2 LAN port LED indications
+Intel[®] I210 LAN port LED indications